MeherRushi/egress_tcp_drop_gadget/README.md

 - extend the input to IPv6 as well

-- Can definetly decouple the IP address and Port Number while comparision.

 - Can look into the filtering based on container mount id as well

+- /*
+# user space
+- Change the IP parameter for ipv4 and ipv6 - need to read code
+- then use kubeIPresolver to filter by name etc
+	- looks like for the non image based gadgets
+ */

 ## Flags